Home

 4 pounds dried bread cubes (about 33-35 cups)

-Preheat oven to 325° F. Sauté onion and celery in butter until lightly browned.
-Add water or stock and salt, pepper and poultry seasonings.
-Cook until hot.
 Remove from heat and add bread.
 Toss lightly until thoroughly mixed.
-Avoid overmixing to prevent soggy, compacted dressing.
+Avoid over mixing to prevent soggy, compacted dressing.
 Stuffing should be moist but not wet.
-Transfer to prepared pans.
-Bake for 45-60 minutes or until heated through.
+Transfer to greased pans.
+Bake for 45-60 minutes or until thoroughly heated.
 Do not overcook.

 Variations: